Ethics and Integrity

 Our commitment to uphold internationally recognized human rights is anchored by our Human Rights Policy, which includes the Declaration on Fundamental Principles & Rights at Work by the International Labour Organization (ILO).

-Our Human Rights Policy, our Supplier Code of Conduct and approach to delivering responsibly are aligned with these UNGC principles.
+Our Human Rights Policy, our Supplier Code of Conduct and approach to delivering responsibly are aligned with these principles.

 In addition to complying with applicable laws and regulations, our Human Rights Policy is also brought to life through various established company-wide policies, including: